 - 4.16(1) An adult basic education authorization is valid for five years and may be renewed for succeeding five-year periods upon application.
-To be eligible for renewal, the application must submit evidence of completion of 90 contact hours of adult education instructor professional development activities completed within the period of time for which the authorization was issued. - 4.16(2) An adult basic education authorization may be issued to an applicant who: - 4.16(2)(a) holds an associate's or higher degree from an accepted institution of higher education or accredited community, technical, or junior college; and - 4.16(2)(b) has submitted an application for an adult basic education authorization, which includes:
+To be eligible for renewal, the application must submit evidence of completion of 90 contact hours of adult education instructor professional development activities completed within the period of time for which the authorization was issued. - 4.16(2) An adult basic education authorization may be issued to an applicant who: - 4.16(2)(a) holds an associate's or higher degree from an accepted institution of higher education or accredited community, technical, or junior college; and - 4.16(2)(b) has submitted an application for an adult basic education authorization, which includes: - 4.16(2)(b)(i) a copy of an official degree-conferred transcript; and

-- 4.16(2)(b)(i) a copy of an official degree-conferred transcript; and - 4.16(2)(b)(ii) evidence of the completion of adult basic education coursework, including: - 4.16(2)(b)(ii)(A) a copy of an official transcript from an accepted institution of higher education or accredited community, technical, or junior college showing the completion of adult basic education coursework within the seven years immediately preceding the date of application.
-Coursework must include: introduction to adult education; planning and delivering instruction to adult learners; teaching adult basic education/adult secondary education; and teaching English as a second language (ESL) to adults; or - 4.16(2)(b)(ii)(B) evidence of completion of other adult basic education coursework in lieu of an official transcript showing completion of courses specified in section 4.16(1)(b)(ii)(A).
+- 4.16(2)(b)(ii) evidence of the completion of adult basic education coursework aligned with federal Workforce Innovation & Opportunity Act guidelines, College and Career Readiness Standards for Adult Education and English Language Proficiency Standards for Adult Education, including: - 4.16(2)(b)(ii)(A) a copy of an official transcript from an accepted institution of higher education or accredited community, technical, or junior college showing the completion of adult basic education coursework within the seven years immediately preceding the date of application.
+Coursework must include: evidence-based reading instruction, programmatic accessibility, state- standardized assessment and instructional strategies that effectively prepare and support adult learners through transition pathways to college and/or career; teaching adult basic education/adult secondary education; and teaching English as a second language (ESL) to adults; or - 4.16(2)(b)(ii)(B) evidence of completion of other adult basic education coursework in lieu of an official transcript showing completion of courses specified in section 4.16(1)(b)(ii)(A).
 The applicant must submit the Department's equivalency form and copies of official transcripts from an accepted institution of higher education or accredited community, technical, or junior college showing coursework completed within the seven years immediately preceding the date of application.
-The Department will determine whether the coursework is equivalent to that listed in section 4.16(1)(b)(ii)(A). - 4.16(3) Applicants who have not met the requirements as specified in section 4.16(2)(b)(ii) may submit evidence of experience, including: - 4.16(3)(a) documentation illustrating 750 hours of performance of adult basic education instruction, adult secondary education instruction, or ESL instruction to adults; and - 4.16(3)(b) the Department's observation form, which includes observations of the applicant's instruction and competencies in adult basic education.
+The Department will determine whether the coursework is equivalent to that listed in section 4.16(1)(b)(ii)(A). - 4.16(3) Applicants who have not met the requirements as specified in section 4.16(2)(b)(ii) may submit evidence of experience, including: - 4.16(3)(a) documentation of 750 hours of adult basic education instruction, adult secondary education instruction or ESL instruction to adults; and - 4.16(3)(b) the Department's observation form, which includes observations of the applicant's instruction and competencies in adult basic education.
 The observation form must be completed by a qualified observer as determined by the Department.